 |ECE:4890||Senior Electrical and Computer Engineering Design (electrical engineering majors)||3|

 |IE:4600||Industrial Engineering Design Project (industrial engineering majors)||4|

 |ME:4086||Mechanical Engineering Design Project (mechanical engineering majors)||3|

 Students customize their programs with their choice of electives.
-They earn sufficient elective credit to reach the total of 18 s.h. required for the certificate.
+They must earn sufficient elective credit to complete the 18 s.h. required for the certificate.

 |BME:4920||Biomedical Engineering Senior Design II||4|